joshuaprince/MultiBingo-MC/web/backend/websockets_api.md

 Availability: Player socket only.

-Marks a square on the board belonging to the player who opened this socket.
+Marks a space on the board belonging to the player who opened this socket.
-`position` is an integer from 0 to 24. `to_state` is an integer corresponding to how the square should be marked:
+`position` is an integer from 0 to 24. `to_state` is an integer corresponding to how the space should be marked:
-- 0: White square (unmarked)
+- 0: White space (unmarked)
-- 1: Green square (marked)
+- 1: Green space (marked)
-- 2: Blue square
+- 2: Blue space
-- 3: Red square
+- 3: Red space

 ### board_mark_admin
 Example: